US Oncology Holdings Inc jobs in Fort Worth, TX - 134 jobs

 As an integral part of Texas Oncology, you will appreciate the opportunity to corroborate with other network physicists who are eager to share their expertise.
 Texas Oncology also provides many vendor webinars, its own journal club and the opportunity to serve on committees.

-In addition to the top-notch work environment, you will enjoy living in the family-centric Dallas area.
-This position would be based in Plano which boasts top-scale restaurants, manicured golf courses, and a progressive style typically found in large cities while the surrounding communities highlight the small-town friendly atmosphere.
+In addition to the top-notch work environment, you will enjoy living in the family-centric Texas North Dallas area.
+This position would be based in Denton which boasts top-scale restaurants, manicured golf courses, and a progressive style typically found in large cities while the surrounding communities highlight the small-town friendly atmosphere.
+Candidate will also cover one additional pod site part of the week and coverage to the North Dallas POD sites as needed.

 The vision of Texas Oncology is to be the premier provider of oncology and hematology care in the Southwest.
 We have high standards for patient satisfaction and offer exceptional value in cancer care.
 We also strive to advance clinical research and develop innovative approaches to treatment of oncology and hematology disorders.